Spatially Inhomogeneous Competition between Superconductivity and the Charge Density Wave in YBa$_2$Cu$_3$O$_{6.67}$

 In this context, YBa$_2$Cu$_3$O$_{6+x}$ (YBCO) is an important model system where large onset temperatures of both superconductivity and CDW order are present~\cite{Ghiringhelli12a,Chang12a,Achkar12a,wu15}.
-As a function of both magnetic field and uniaxial stress, two distinct CDW ordering tendencies have been realized~\cite{Gerber15,Chang16,Jang16,KimScience2018}.
-These correspond to different ordering patterns along the $c$-axis \cite{Gerber15,Chang16}.
-Magnetic field (or uniaxial stress) induces an in-phase ``ferro-coupled" CDW (F-CDW) along the $b$-axis~\cite{Chang16,Jang16} on top of the original out-of-phase bi-axial ``antiferro-coupled" CDW (AF-CDW) order.
+As a function of both magnetic field and uniaxial stress, two intimately related CDW ordering tendencies have been realized~\cite{Gerber15,Chang16,Jang16,KimScience2018}.
+These correspond to different ordering patterns along the $c$-axis~\cite{Gerber15,Chang16}, as schematically illustrated in Fig. \ref{fig:realspace}.
+Magnetic field (or uniaxial stress) induces an in-phase ferro-coupled CDW (F-CDW) along the $c$-axis~\cite{Chang16,Jang16} on top of the original out-of-phase bi-axial antiferro-coupled CDW (AF-CDW) order.
 Quenched disorder, that in YBCO is naturally introduced through imperfections in the chain layer, may have important implications for the CDW order~\cite{Jang16,YuPRB2019,CaplanPRL2017}.
-It is believed that disorder locally favors the AF-CDW order and that the evolution of the CDW correlations with magnetic field may be understood as a cross-over transition in which the CDW coupling along the $c$-axis varies~\cite{Chang16,CaplanPRL2017}.
+It is believed that disorder locally favors the AF-CDW order and that the evolution of the CDW correlations with magnetic field may be understood as a crossover transition in which the CDW coupling along the $c$-axis varies~\cite{Chang16,CaplanPRL2017}.
+The introduction of normal vortices with field leads to a more ordered CDW.
+This suggests disorders associated with vortices is of secondary importance.

 More recently, the case where competing tendencies towards CDW and SC order in the presence of topological defects due to quenched disorder and of vortices in the SC state has been considered~\cite{YuPRB2019}.
-It was demonstrated theoretically, that a ``fragile'' SC state can occur at low temperatures and at high magnetic field.
+It was demonstrated theoretically, that a fragile SC state can occur at low temperatures and at high magnetic field.
 This state is based on regions in which the CDW order is weakened due to defects where locally superconducting halos can form.
 These regions then can couple to form a state with global SC phase coherence.
 Given the richness of theoretical possibilities when superconductivity competes with CDW order in presence of vortices and weak disorder, it is of great interest to scrutinize the magnetic field-induced phase competition in YBCO.